deepika3095/Ex-4-Rail-Fence-Program/README.md

     dir = 1;
     for (j = 0; j < len; j++) {
         code[i][j] = str[j];
-        // Change direction if we reach the top or bottom rail if (i == 0) {
+        if (i == 0) {
             dir = 1;
         } else if (i == rails - 1) {